-The teachability of highly specific individual skills is therefore no guide to the teachability of a general underlying ability that promotes unassisted learning and the effective deployment of a whole panoply of such skills in natural settings.
-In fact, military training programs that were intended to raise work literacy were able to improve performance on specific work literacy tasks but did little or nothing to improve general literacy (Sticht, Armstrong, Hickey, & Caylor, 1987, Chapter 9).
-Not all individuals learn equally well when exposed to the same instruction, because higher g promotes faster, more extensive, and more complete learning of what is being taught (Schmidt & Hunter, 2004; Sticht, 1975).
-Perhaps more important in the current context, higher g also confers an advantage when individuals must learn and figure out things on their own, unassisted, whenever new demands and opportunities present themselves posttraining, as they inevitably do (Schmidt & Hunter, 2004).
+The teachability of highly specific skills is therefore no guide to the teachability of a general underlying ability that promotes unassisted learning and the effective deployment of a whole panoply of specific skills in natural settings.
+In fact, military training programs that were intended to raise functional literacy were able to improve performance on specific work literacy tasks but did little or nothing to improve general literacy (Sticht, Armstrong, Hickey, & Caylor, 1987, ch.
+9).
+Not all individuals learn equally well when exposed to the same instruction, because higher g promotes faster, more extensive, and more complete learning of what is being taught (Schmidt & Hunter, in press; Sticht, 1975).
+Perhaps more importantly in the current context, higher g also confers an advantage when individuals must learn and figure out things on their own, unassisted, whenever new demands and opportunities present themselves post-training, as they inevitably do (Schmidt & Hunter, in press).
 The relative advantage of higher g increases as those novel demands and opportunities become more complex, as we saw in the job performance literature.